ElizabethLiang/Analytica-Portfolio/README.md

 **Recording:** [View on Canva](https://www.canva.com/design/DAGz2A_FVOo/JBoYR37Pc1JYv69DkqyGIg/edit?utm_content=DAGz2A_FVOo&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).

-**Description:** The project sought to answer the question, "if NHS capacity was sufficient, what would it look like?", by drawing from NHS targets, namely: seeing patients within 14 days of booking, allocating 15 minutes per patient consultation and for attendance to be as high as possible.
-The dataset contained several hundred thousand rows of appointment data, ranging from January 2020 to June 2022 and included information on ICB (locality), consultation types and attendance.
-The data was cleaned and wrangled using Python library, and visualisations created using seaborn and matplotlib.
+**Description:** The analysis set out to determine what “sufficient NHS capacity” would look like by benchmarking against NHS targets: patients seen within 14 days of booking, 15 minutes per consultation, and maximised attendance.
+It used several hundred thousand appointment records from January 2020 to June 2022, including ICB (locality), consultation type, and attendance fields.
+The dataset was cleaned and transformed in Python, and insights were visualised with Matplotlib and Seaborn.

 **Skills:** Data cleaning & wrangling, exploratory & descriptive analysis, structured thinking frameworks, formulating a problem statement, creating visualisations, presenting insights and recommendations.

 **Technology:** Python: Pandas, Numpy, Seaborn, Matplotlib.

 **Results:** Presented a range of insights and recommendations, supported by visualisations, namely:
-- Patients were generally seen within 14 days and attended appointments at a very high rate.
-The main area of failure was appointment time allocated to each patient, symptomatic of a lack of staff.
-- Adjusting the modality of appointments, depending on lag time between booking and consultation, to increase chance of attendance.
-Telephone consultations are well attended regardless of lag time.
-- Attendance rate was greater in ICBs with fewer resources, suggesting an awareness and respect among the public for NHS resources.
+- Demand & timing: Appointments swing by season—autumn is busiest, spring/summer are quieter.
+Mondays are the heaviest day; weekends are light (Sundays closed; some Saturday spikes in autumn).

+- Capacity fit: On average, capacity looked okay, but at peak times (especially autumn/winter) the combined demand can exceed capacity by ~10%, creating pressure points.

+- Who delivers care: GPs handle ~50% of appointments; other practice staff ~47%, and at times outpace GPs—they’re critical to throughput.

+- Attendance: >90% show up, about 5% don’t, and ~4% of records are unclear, which makes it harder to manage missed appointments.

+- How care is delivered: ~60% face-to-face, telephone is the next biggest and most steady.
+Home/video together are underused (<10%).

+- Wait times: 45% are seen the same day; 85% within two weeks. ~7% wait over three weeks, which increases the risk of cancellations or no-shows.

+**Bottom line** Average capacity is fine, but peak weeks overflow.
+Focus staffing and scheduling on early-week, autumn/winter peaks and use phone/home/video more to smooth demand.